Ni33aNegi/my_projects_p1/README.md

 🚀 Outcomes

-This dashboard helps in identifying business trends, monitoring performance, and improving decision-making with real-time insights.
+This dashboard helps in identifying business trends, monitoring performance, and improving decision-making with real-time insights of the organisation so that we can asure our production is enough for maximum returns.